169-Retailers as the Source of Creativity

-It seems that retailers are often on the leading edge when it comes to innovation and creativity in their crafting offerings.
+It seems that retailers are often on the leading edge when it comes to innovation and creativity in their crafting of their offerings.
 They have an excellent sense of how their customers think.

 For example, a couple of years ago, McDonald’s instituted a product offering around the change that a customer was about to receive for his order.
 Software the company had purchased created a discount offering that allowed the customer to take another item for the change, or slightly less than the change, he was about to receive from his original order.
 A high proportion of customers accepted these offers.
 (See “Audio Tip #53: Setting Specific Company Objectives for Many Customers” on StrategyStreet.com) While the additional product was offered at a discount, it still increased the margin on the sale.

 Family Dollar stores offer another example.
 This company has done very well over the last 18 months, despite the recession.
 In fact, consumers naturally turned to Family Dollar and other very low-priced stores during these difficult times when customer budgets are pressured.
 Family Dollar is not resting on its laurels.
 In fact, it is adjusting its offerings to fit its current customer needs.
 Their principal hope today is to retain the new customers it has attracted over the last 18 months.
 The company has found that customers are focusing on their needs, rather than their wants.
 So, Family Dollar has added more food items and reduced offerings of appliances and other home categories.
 The company is also trying to increase its share of its customers’ purchases.
 It hopes to increase the total purchases on each customer’s visit and to shift some of those additional purchases to higher margin items.
 (See “Audio Tip #60: Customer Segmentation by Needs” on StrategyStreet.com.)